Serving Denver, Aurora, Boulder & Nearby in Colorado1-866-212-7780

 Since the pressure inside the house is lower than the pressure outside the house, a vacuum is created.
 As the warm air rises, it makes its way out of the house and is then replaced by unconditioned air from the outside.

 This air can then quickly begin to build up, especially when the weather gets cooler and windows (escape routes) are closed.
 In other words, the radon gets trapped.
-There could be a lot or a little, which is why every homeowner needs to test for radon and conduct frequent checkups.
+There could be a lot or a little, which is why every homeowner needs to test for radon and conduct checkups.

 Monitoring radon levels is a key step for ensuring your home is protected.